AmigoCap/gan4vis/README.md

 Pip requeriements are available in requirements.txt at the root of this repository.

-This file can be used a it follows :
+This file can be used as it follows :

 ``` sh
 pip3 install -r requirements.txt